KT (film)

 KT is a 2002 Japanese-South Korean film directed by Junji Sakamoto with a screenplay by Haruhiko Arai.
-It is based on the kidnapping of Kim Dae-jung by agents of Park Chung Hee in August 1973 while on a trip to Tokyo.
+It is based on the 1983 novel Rachi (also known as The Abduction: The Complete Story of the Kim Dae-jung Incident) by Eisuke Nakazono, which told the story of the kidnapping of politician Kim Dae-jung by agents of military dictator Park Chung Hee in August 1973 while on a trip to Tokyo.
 He was released in Seoul after five days.

 The title KT means Killing the Target.

 Plot

 The story is centered on Masuo Tomita, a Japanese intelligence officer who helped arrange for South Korean agents to kidnap and try to kill Park Chung Hee's enemy Kim Dae-jung, who was in exile in Tokyo.
 Tomita went along with the plan to save a South Korean teacher Lee Jeong-mi, whom he loved.